balena-io/docs/shared/usingResinSync/_default.md

 * A caveat, if you are using a DSA key, some newer openSSH clients do not allow them by default.
 So you may have to add the following option to `~/.ssh/config` : `PubkeyAcceptedKeyTypes=+ssh-dss`

+* Currently resin sync only works with RSA/DSA keys.
+So if you are using another type, it won't be able to sync correctly.

 ##### One last Tip!

 {{import "resinSsh"}}